ThomasDevel/Hackathon2024/README.md

 Template engines are software that enable you to write HTML code with placeholders, variables, expressions, and logic.
 For example, you can use a template engine to loop through an array of data and display it in a table, or to conditionally render different elements based on user input.
 Template engines usually have their own syntax and rules, but they are compatible with standard HTML.

 Template engines work by taking a template file, which is a HTML file with some special tags or syntax, and a data object with the values you want to insert into the template.
 The template engine then parses the template file, replaces the placeholders with the data, and generates a final HTML output that can be sent to the browser.
-For instance, the example below showcases what a moustache expression looks like and what the expected result should be:
+For instance, the example below showcases what a mustache expression looks like and what the expected result should be:

 > I really love memes.
 Especially {{meme_of_the_month}}, that one really cracks me up!